Murder of Garry Newlove: Verdicts and aftermath

 On 16 January 2008, Adam Swellings was convicted of the murder of Garry Newlove, along with 17-year-old Stephen Sorton and 16-year-old Jordan Cunliffe.
 The two other defendants were cleared of any involvement in the killing and walked free from court.
 Swellings, Sorton and Cunliffe were remanded in custody until being sentenced to life imprisonment on 11 February 2008.
 The trial judge recommended that Swellings, Sorton and Cunliffe should serve minimum terms of 17, 15 and 12 years respectively – sentences which were widely described as lenient by the victim's family and friends, as well as the tabloid media – as these sentences meant that the youngest of the three killers could be out of prison by the age of 28, and the oldest was likely to be paroled in his mid thirties.

 Garry Newlove's murder was one of a number of high profile, widely reported murders in the United Kingdom during the late 2000s which highlighted the rise of crime involving youth gangs.
 Other comparable murders around the same time which attracted national attention were the murders of Tom ap Rhys Pryce (2006), Sophie Lancaster (2007), Rhys Jones (2007), Jimmy Mizen (2008) and Ben Kinsella (2008), all of which were committed by teenagers.

-Since the trial, Garry Newlove's widow Helen Newlove has actively campaigned through the media for more support for victims of crime, and for more severe sentences for criminals, as well as working with communities and working to reduce crime.
+After the trial, Garry Newlove's widow Helen Newlove campaigned through the media for more support for victims of crime, for more severe sentences for criminals, as well as working with communities and working to reduce crime.
+In the Dissolution Honours of 2010, for her work Helen was awarded a Peerage, styled Baroness Newlove.
+In 2023 she was appointed Victims Commissioner for England and Wales by the UK Government.
+Appointed on 16 October 2023, Baroness Helen Newlove was named as the interim Victims’ Commissioner for England and Wales for a one-year term, since extended to 31 December 2025.